outaTiME/pattern-replace/README.md

 ## Release History

+ * 2014-03-12   v0.1.2   New pattern matching for YAML object.
+New preserveOrder flag.
  * 2014-02-26   v0.1.1   Remove the force flag (only applies in grunt plugin).
  * 2014-02-25   v0.1.0   Initial version.